-As discussed previously, the four lowest cost options (Engineered Containment Mound, Concrete Vault, Shallow Rock Cavern, and 300-yr Rolling Stewardship) are only considered suitable for low-level waste.
-The Engineered Containment Mound was found to be the least expensive option, on average, but, as noted in the technical assessment, it may not be suitable for the entire low-level waste inventory.
+As discussed previously, the four lowest cost options (engineered containment mound, concrete vault, shallow rock cavern and 300-year rolling stewardship) are only considered suitable for low-level waste.
+The engineered containment mound was found to be the least expensive option on average, but as noted in the technical assessment, it may not be suitable for the entire low-level waste inventory.
 However, the accuracy ranges of all four options overlap, so further investigation and definition are recommended to confirm the most economical option as one of several option evaluation criteria.

-For intermediate-level waste disposal, the Deep Borehole option was found to be approximately 10 times more expensive than the Deep Geological Repository (DGR) per unit volume of waste.
-Furthermore, the Deep Borehole option is only capable of disposing of part of the ISRW intermediate-level waste inventory.
-A Deep Geological Repository would be required to dispose of the remaining intermediate-level waste.
-Thus, the additional high cost of a Deep Borehole may not be suitable for intermediate-level waste under the ISRW scope.
+For intermediate-level waste disposal, the deep borehole option was found to be approximately 10 times more expensive than the deep geological repository per unit volume of waste.
+Furthermore, the deep borehole option is only capable of disposing of part of the ISRW intermediate-level waste inventory.
+A deep geological repository would be required to dispose of the remaining intermediate-level waste.
+Thus, the additional high cost of a deep borehole may not be suitable for intermediate-level waste under the ISRW scope.

-Transportation costs and the implementation of a decentralized approach (i.e., multiple spreadout facilities) or a co-located approach (i.e., a single facility with one or more long-term management options) were not considered in this cost estimate.
+Transportation costs and the implementation of a decentralized approach (i.e., multiple spread-out facilities) or a collocated approach (i.e., a single facility with one or more long-term management options) were not considered in this cost estimate.
 The cost associated with radioactive waste processing and/or conditioning is not considered as part of this estimate.
-However, a Deep Borehole repackaging plant is considered as part of this estimate since repackaging is necessary for the Deep Borehole to be feasible with the current ISRW waste inventory.
+However, a deep borehole repackaging plant is considered as part of this estimate since repackaging is necessary for the deep borehole to be feasible with the current ISRW waste inventory.